List of House of the Dragon characters: Aegon II Targaryen

 Aegon II Targaryen (portrayed by Tom Glynn-Carney as an adult and by Ty Tennant as a teenager) is the sixth King of the Seven Kingdoms.
 He is the eldest son of King Viserys I Targaryen and Queen Alicent Hightower, husband to his sister-wife Queen Helaena Targaryen, and father of Prince Jaehaerys Targaryen and Princess Jaehaera Targaryen.
 He is a dragonrider who is bonded to the dragon Sunfyre.
-As he grew into adulthood, Aegon's hedonism and depravity become legendary in King's Landing's Street of Silk with him having fathered at least one bastard child.
-Following the death of his father, despite his own belief that he is unfit to rule and that his half-sister Princess Rhaenyra Targaryen was the chosen heir, he is crowned king with the support of the Small Council, ultimately usurping the throne.
+As he grew into adulthood, Aegon's hedonism and depravity became legendary in King's Landing's Street of Silk, with him having fathered at least one bastard child.
+Following the death of his father, despite his own belief that he is unfit to rule and that his half-sister Princess Rhaenyra Targaryen was the chosen heir, he was crowned king with the support of the Small Council, ultimately usurping the throne.